Ellaasthetic/Networking-Lab-VLAN-DHCP-ACL-Configuration/README.md

 Switch# show vlan brief
 ```

-## STEP 7: Configure Trunks on the Multilayer Switch
+### Configure Trunks on the Multilayer Switch
+The port you choose on the Multilayer that connects to the Access Switches and Router

 ```bash
 Switch(config)# int range gig1/0/1-4